mpp-doric/Android-Security-Reference/permissions/app_framework_perms.md

 - `Normal`
   - The system automatically grants this type of permission to a requesting application at installation
 - `Dangerous`
-  - This type of permission introduces potential risk, the system may not automatically grant it to the requesting application
+  - This type of permission introduces potential risk, the system may not automatically grant it to the requesting application.
+On M-6-23 (when the target is also 23+) this would trigger a dialog for the user to grant the perm
 - `Signature`
   - Meaning of this depends on where the permission is defined.
     - If in the core OS [/system/framework/framework-res.apk/AndroidManifest.xml](https://github.com/android/platform_frameworks_base/blob/master/core/res/AndroidManifest.xml) then the permission holder would need to be signed by the same key (which is the _`platform`_ key used in the OS signing process)